Uber Car Rental Costs in South Africa: Is Renting Worth It or a Trap?

 Most fleet owners require a refundable deposit of R1,500–R3,000, deducted from your first week's earnings or paid upfront.

-What's Included (And What's Not)
+What's Included in Your Weekly Rental (And What's Not)?

 This is where it gets tricky.
 Not all rentals are equal.
 Here's what to check: